 Soft corals are an important component of the reef ecosystem, providing habitats for fish, crabs, algae and an abundance of other sea creatures.
 Coral reefs are extremely important to people as they provide food, jobs and coastal protection amongst other resources.

-The research we conduct allows us to better understand the biology of corals.
+The research we conducted allowed us to better understand the biology of corals.
 Using this information we can answer important questions which will help to better protect them in their natural environment.

 - Investigating coral spawning of Table corals